flomesh-io/ztm/README.md

 If you prefer GUI, you can open your browser and point it to `http://localhost:7777` right after command `ztm start agent`.
 You can join a mesh, find other endpoints, using apps and everything.
 Almost all functionalities ZTM provides are available from both the CLI and the GUI.

 Repeat the above procedure for every endpoint in your mesh.
-Then, you will be able to manage your mesh via terminal or browser from any of the endpoints.
+Then, you will be able to manage your mesh via terminal or browser from any endpoint in the mesh.
 Official ZTM releases come with a number of builtin apps including:

-- Tunnel - Establish a secure TCP/UDP tunnel between any endpoints
+- Tunnel - Establish secure TCP/UDP tunnels between endpoints
-- Proxy - A SOCKS/HTTP forward proxy that accepts traffic from one endpoint and forward it out via another endpoint
+- Proxy - A SOCKS/HTTP forward proxy that takes in traffic from one endpoint and forward out via another endpoint
 - Script - Execute *PipyJS* scripts remotely on an endpoint
 - Terminal - Remote log in to the shell on an endpoint